 Professor Solove teaches information privacy law, criminal procedure, criminal law, and law and literature.

 Danielle Citron is a Professor of Law at the University of Maryland School of Law.
 Her work focuses on information privacy law, cyber law, and administrative law with an emphasis on issues surrounding the government’s reliance on information technologies.
 She is an expert on cyber harassment, having written highly influential articles on hate speech and civil rights in connection with online expression.
 In November 2009, the Denver University Law Review devoted a symposium to her work on cyber gender harassment.
 Before teaching, Citron worked as a litigation associate at Willkie, Farr & Gallagher.
 She served as a law clerk for two years for the Honorable Mary Johnson Lowe of the United States District Court for the Southern District of New York.

 Mary J. Culnan

-Mary J. Culnan is the Slade Professor of Management and Information Technology at Bentley University in Waltham, Massachusetts where she co-chairs Bentley’s Information Privacy Committee and has also taught courses on privacy to undergraduates, graduate students and executives.
+Mary J. Culnan is a Professor Emeritus at Bentley University and a Research Fellow in the Center for IT and the Global Economy (CITGE) at the Kogod School of Business, American University.
+At Bentley, she taught courses on privacy to undergraduates, graduate students, and executives.
 She has more than twenty years of experience in the privacy field.
 She has testified before the U.S. Congress, the Massachusetts House and Senate and other government agencies on a range of privacy issues and has been widely quoted in the media.
 Currently she serves as a member of the GAO’s Executive Committee on Management and Information Technology, and the Advisory Board of the Future of Privacy Forum, a Washington, D.C.-based think tank.
 She also served as a Commissioner on the President’s Commission on Critical Infrastructure Protection.
 She holds a Ph.D. in information systems from UCLA.